 - Local business and employment opportunities

 - Housing and accommodation

 - Workforce supply

 - Environment

 - Multi-user rail corridor

 - Community health, safety and wellbeing

-- Roads and traffic.
+- Roads and traffic

+- Sterilisation of coal resources.

 Each theme is summarised below as expressed by stakeholders at government meetings and consultation sessions.
 This summary provides a high-level snapshot of community/stakeholder perceptions in response to the NGBR Project, rather than a technical assessment of impact or benefit.
 Furthermore, the themes are presented without any particular priority order or ranking.